if-itb/if4050-2015-ServiceAdapter/README.md

  * You can access akademik.itb.ac.id and view classes (you are connected to ITB's internal network)

 How to Deploy
- 1. Run npm install to install all dependencies
+ 1. Run npm install to install all dependencies.
+Note : by default all dependencies already installed.

 How to Run
  1. To start, run command node index